 Principle 1.
 Scientific Integrity

-- All members must include language in their AgMIP-associated publications attribution of AgMIP as well as the sponsor who has provided support to the activity being reported.
-PDF copy of AgMIP-associated publications should be directed to the Office of International Coordination.
+All members must include language in their AgMIP-associated publications attribution of AgMIP as well as the sponsor who has provided support to the activity being reported.
+PDF copy of AgMIP-associated publications should be directed to the AgMIP Coordination Unit at Columbia University.